Parklife 2027

 A huge Manchester city-park weekender, with no camping cushion.

-Parklife 2026 runs on Saturday 20 and Sunday 21 June at Heaton Park, Manchester.
+Parklife 2027 runs on Saturday 10 and Sunday 11 July at Heaton Park, Manchester.
 The useful mental model is not a quiet day festival.
-It is a fast-moving city operation: two days, big production, around 80,000 people a day by scale signals, no camping, no same-day re-entry, and a whole crowd trying to get back into town when the last set ends.
+It is a fast-moving city operation: two days, big production, around 80,000 people a day by scale signals, no camping, and a whole crowd trying to get back into town when the last set ends.

 Dates